 SARSEP stands for Salary Reduction Simplified Employee Pension Plan and is a retirement vehicle that was only made available to small businesses with 25 or fewer employees.
 Under a SARSEP, employees have individual SEP IRAs established in their names and both the employer and the account owner are able to make contributions.

-Contributions are pre-tax through salary reductions, and the employer contribution may not exceed either $52,000 or 25% of the employee's salary, whichever is less.
-Employee contributions are dependent on salary reduction agreements set forth in the plan, but ultimately cannot exceed $17,500 (for 2014).
-Additionally, all contributions are limited by net profits (cannot exceed 18.6% in net profits in 2014, just like a self-employed SEP IRA).
+Contributions are pre-tax through salary reductions, and the employer contribution may not exceed either $61,000 for 2022 and $66,000 for 2023, or 25% of the employee's salary, whichever is less.
+Additionally, employer contributions are limited by net profits (cannot exceed 25% in net profits in 2022, just like a self-employed SEP IRA).

 In short, SARSEP is a collection of SEP IRAs, and individual employee accounts operate through SEP IRA rules (for more on SEP IRAs, visit here)

 IRS regulations allow for one rollover or account-to-account transfer from a SAPREP (that is, the individual SEP IRAs within a SARSEP) to an IRA per calendar year without incurring a tax penalty.
 However, both plans (the receiving and transferring account) must be eligible for facilitating account rollovers.